MobiFlight/MobiFlight-Connector/docs/architecture/virtual-button-events.md

   `List<InputEventArgs>` (usually one element - the fan-out is dormant, not extra work, for the common single-setting-per-button case, and configs sharing a setting collapse back to one element too).

+  **A delay is only contributed if some action actually consumes it** - `ResolveButtonTimingsPerConfig` substitutes `ButtonTimings.NoHold`/`NoLongRelease` (both `int.MaxValue`, never elapses) for `HoldDelay`/`RepeatDelay` when `onHold` is null, and for `LongReleaseDelay` when `onLongRelease` is null.
+Otherwise a config's own always-present but unused default (every `ButtonInputConfig` has *some* value in these fields whether or not the matching action is set) would keep HOLD/REPEAT/LONG_RELEASE alive for the whole button for as long as *any* config remains bound to it - including, confusingly, after the one config that actually wanted them is deleted, as long as some other onRelease/onPress-only config happens to still be there.
+Without `onLongRelease`, `onRelease` dispatches identically regardless of RELEASE-vs-LONG_RELEASE (see `ButtonInputConfig.ResolveDispatchedEvent`'s fallback above), so that delay is exactly as inert to such a config as `HoldDelay` is to one with no `onHold` at all.
 - **Encoder pairing configuration.** Where the button-pair-to-encoder mapping is authored (joystick definition file vs. runtime user configuration).
 - **Fast-turn threshold shape.** Rolling window/count vs. some other rate measure; not yet designed